Duthaegaux/MatrixCalc/README.md

 Using:

 1) Enter matrixes, using space between elements.

-(
+Example ---

 1 3 2